Life’s a Beach!

 Rarely OVERcrowded as it it so big but in July and August, parking around the central area is a pain and traffic jams along Argeles plage main road a nightmare.

 All usual facilities on site and nearby.
 Plenty of restaurants and cafés within easy walking distances, the beach is well supervised.
-If you don’t appreciate sand in every orifice, take a wander or a guided tour of the the coastal Nature Reserve of Mas Larrieu, with its wide variety of landscapes and unusual birds.
+If you don’t enjoy lying around on the sand, take a wander or a guided tour of the the coastal Nature Reserve of Mas Larrieu, with its wide variety of landscapes and unusual birds.
+FIND OUT ABOUT ARGELES VILLAGE

-At the far end of the beach road, a track leads you past small coves (beaches unsupervised) towards Collioure.
+At the far end of the beach road, a track leads you past small coves (beaches unsupervised) on a cliff top walk towards Collioure.
 The single journey can be walked in about an hour and is off road until you arrive at the roundabout at the top of Collioure.
 A fabulous coastal walk or a pleasant cycle (but with a hefty hill as you arrive at the top road!!)

 Between St Cyprien and Canet